 The students should have become familiar with the major works, authors, styles and a wide variety of native literary terminology.
 They will be expected to have gained an insight and appreciation into different ways of perceiving, experiencing and re-creating the world as recorded by people remote in time and place.
 The students will also have gained competence in a variety of different critical and theoretical approaches to these works, and will be able to use these approaches to formulate their own readings of classical literature.

 Total of 10 weeks teaching consisting of a 2 hour lecture.

 Scope and syllabus

-The course will be taught as a survey of pre-modern Japanese literature over its first millennium, from the eighth to nineteenth centuries.
-Students will read, in English translation, examples of representative works from the classical, medieval and early modern periods, including myths, tales, poetry, drama, novellas, essays, diaries and memoirs, military epics, nô dramas, haiku, kabuki and puppet plays, ghost stories, and comic books.
+The module will be taught as a survey of pre-modern Japanese literature over its first millennium, from the eighth to nineteenth centuries.
+Students will read, in English translation, examples of representative works from the classical, medieval and early modern periods.
+Works will include myths, waka poetry, aristocratic tales and diaries, military epics, nô dramas, haiku, kabuki and puppet plays.
 Students will be expected to develop critical readings of these texts, based around a selection of major themes such as: poetry and poetics; religious and aesthetic ethos; and gender, sexuality and subjectivity.

 Method of assessment

 Two essays of 2500 words each (50% each).
 The first essay to be submitted on day 5, week 5, term 1 and the second on day 1, week 1, term 2.